History of Malaysia: Muhyiddin administration

 The usually crowded Lim Chong Eu Expressway and its surroundings in Penang were deserted on 22 March 2020 during the Malaysian Movement Control Order to combat the COVID-19 pandemic.

 On 1 March 2020, a week after the country was thrown into a political crisis, Muhyiddin Yassin was appointed as the eighth Prime Minister by the Yang di-Pertuan Agong, following the abrupt resignation of Mahathir Mohamad.
 The fallen government was replaced by the new Perikatan Nasional (PN) coalition government, led by BERSATU leader Muhyiddin.

 During his administration, COVID-19 spread throughout the nation.
 In response, Muhyiddin implemented the Malaysian movement control order (MCO) on 18 March 2020.

 On 28 July 2020, the High Court convicted former Prime Minister Najib Razak of abuse of power, money laundering and criminal breach of trust, becoming the first Prime Minister of Malaysia to be convicted of corruption.
 After failing several appeals, he entered Kajang Prison on August 23, 2022, to serve his sentence.

 In mid-January 2021, the Yang di-Pertuan Agong declared a national state of emergency until at least 1 August in response to the COVID-19 crisis and political infighting.
 Parliament and elections were suspended while the Malaysian government was empowered to introduce laws without approval.

 Muhyiddin commenced the country's vaccination programme against COVID-19 in late February 2021.

-On 19 March 2021, North Korea announced the severance of diplomatic ties with Malaysia, after the Kuala Lumpur High Court rejected North Korean businessman Mun Chol Myong's appeal from extradition to the United States.
+On 19 March 2021, North Korea announced the severance of diplomatic ties with Malaysia after the Kuala Lumpur High Court rejected the final appeal of North Korean businessman Mun Chol Myong against his extradition to the United States on money laundering and sanctions violation charges.

 Muhyiddin officially resigned as prime minister on August 16, 2021, after losing the majority in parliament support due to the country's political crisis, as well as calls for his resignation due to economic stagnation and the government's failure to prevent COVID-19 infections and deaths.
 He was afterwards appointed back as caretaker prime minister by the Yang di-Pertuan Agong until a replacement can be selected.